MicrosoftDocs/learn/learn-pr/student-evangelism/test-hypothesis-by-simulating-statistics/includes/02-multiple-categories.md

 > [!NOTE]
-> You can find an interactive version of this unit named **multiple-categories.ipynb** in your virtual environment
+> You can find an interactive version of this unit named **multiple-categories.ipynb** in your virtual environment.

-If you haven't set up your online Visual Studio Codespaces environment for the Learning Path "Foundations of Data Science", please refer to the first unit **Setup**
+If you haven't set up your online Visual Studio Codespaces environment for the Learning Path "Foundations of Data Science", please refer to the first unit **Setup.**

 Open [Visual Studio Codespaces](https://online.visualstudio.com/environments)